-Chandni Tolani, founder of digital marketing agency Boomerang Media, shares her expert tips to grow your business via social media.
+Chandni Tolani, founder of digital marketing agency Boomerang Media, shares her expert tips to grow your online business via social media.

 Everyone wants to sell using social media but not many understand that just having a product and an Instagram page is not enough.
 The first and foremost thing to remember is don’t use social media to impress your customers, use it to impact them.
 As an e-commerce brand, here are some things that will help you jump onto the social media bandwagon with a tad more confidence.